 Graph 3: Change in pedestrian volumes along St John’s Wood High Street compared to June conditions

 There has been a consistent increase in pedestrians over the resulting period, despite the preference for taking personal vehicles in this time.
-Westminster is one of the many case studies Vivacity examines.

 Interested in analysing your Vivacity data?
 Simply submit your details here and someone will get in touch.